2moveit/2moveit.github.io/source/_posts/2014-07-21-use-one-code-base-for-autocad-and-bricscad.markdown

 ---
 layout: post
-title: "Use one code base for AutoCAD and BricCAD"
+title: "Use one code base for AutoCAD and BricsCAD"
 date: 2014-07-21 21:50:47 +0200
 comments: true
 categories: BricsCAD